2796gaurav/mcpconn/examples/README.md

 ## 📖 Documentation

 Each example includes comments and documentation explaining its purpose and usage.
-The Simple Client shows the basic pattern for using the `mcpclient` package.
+The Simple Client shows the basic pattern for using the `mcpconn` package.

 ## 🤝 Contributing